okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/configure-ciba/main/index.md

 ### Configure an authorization server access policy to use CIBA

-You can use either the Okta Org Authorization Server or a custom authorization server with CIBA.
+You can use either the org authorization server or a custom authorization server with CIBA.
 In this example, use the `default` custom authorization server.

 1. In the Admin Console, go to **Security** > **API**.
 2. On the **Authorization Servers** tab, select the edit icon to the right of the authorization server that you want to use.
 In this example, use the `default` custom authorization server.